How much does a VoIP Phone System Cost a Business?

 Most customers already have phone lines with local & long distance usage to make and receive calls.

 Most VoIP providers include unlimited usage so determining the exact amount of call volume is not important anymore EXCEPT for international calling and toll free lines which are billed separately.
 If you look at your existing carrier statement it should show you the amount of toll free and international calling your business does.
-If you don’t have 800 numbers or make international calls, then this is not important for you.

 In order to avoid guessing what lines you have, review your carrier statement in detail that is emailed or mailed to your business every month from your provider.
 Sometimes the phone carrier statements can be confusing or frustrating to interpret and it is recommended to have a telecom specialist review this invoice with or for you.
 When we work with customers, it is common for us to receive a copy of the carrier statement so we can verify and be 100% sure we don’t miss anything in our recommendation.
 Sometimes customers are a little nervous providing us with their carrier statement thinking that will influence the price of the VoIP phone service, but it is necessary to avoid missing key information like all your phone numbers published, toll free lines, fax lines, alarm lines and overall usage.